 We are committed to protecting personal information in our care.
-We are committed to maintaining integrity and trust through this Policy and through our compliance with British Columbia's Personal Information Protection Act (the "Act") and all other applicable privacy laws, such as Canada's Information Protection and Electronic Documents Act ("PIPEDA"), if applicable.
+We are committed to maintaining integrity and trust through this Policy and through our compliance with British Columbia's Personal Information Protection Act (the "Act") and all other applicable privacy laws, such as Canada's Information Protection and Electronic Documents Act ("PIPEDA") and Canada’s Anti-Spam Legislation ("CASL"), if applicable.

 We are responsible for all personal information under our control, even if it is not in our possession.
 We have developed policies and procedures to deal with the proper collection, use and disclosure of personal information.

 We have appointed the following person to answer any questions or to handle requests for access to personal information or complaints:

 We take all reasonable precautions to ensure that this Policy applies to personal information, collected, used or disclosed on the Website.
 We operate secure data networks protected by industry standard firewalls and password protection systems to ensure such personal information is kept safe from loss, unauthorized access, modification or disclosure.
 However, individuals should consider that no information transmission over the Internet is completely secure.

 An individual providing us with an email address electronically through the Website is considered to have consented to our use, disclosure and collection of his/her personal information in strict accordance with this Policy and CASL.

 We may use clear gifs.
 "Clear gifs" are used to track the pages visited on the Website to help us improve the design and content of the Website.
 All of this information is considered confidential and is only available for our use.

 We may monitor traffic patterns, Website usage and related Website information in order to optimize the Website.